rvprasad/DyCo4J/README.md

 2. Unpack the source bundle.
 We will refer to _apache-ant-1.10.14_ folder as the _\<root>_ folder.
 3. Open the terminal and change the folder to _\<root>_ folder.
-4. Build an bootstrapping version of ant by executing `./bootstrap.sh` to
+4. Build a bootstrapping version of ant by executing `./bootstrap.sh` to
 5. Run the tests by executing `./bootstrap/bin/ant test`.
 6. Make note of the number of tests that were executed, passed, failed, and skipped along with the time take to run the tests.
 This information is